viraj-nikam/canvas/readme.md

 ## Features

-*Markdown* - All content is stored as markdown so it's portable and easy to move in and out.
+*Markdown* - All blog content is stored as markdown so it's portable and easy to move in and out.

 *Scheduled Posts* - Write posts and schedule the time and date you want them to appear.